Prisoner (TV series): Spin-offs

+Punishment

 This was a short lived spin off based in a male prison.
 Early episodes starred Mel Gibson.
 The show was not a ratings success and was removed from prime time schedules after only four episodes.

 Willow B: Women in Prison

 A pilot for an unproduced American version of Prisoner was produced by Lorimar in 1980, entitled Willow B: Women in Prison.
 The cast included Ruth Roman, Virginia Capers, Carol Lynley and Sally Kirkland.
 The pilot aired on ABC-TV on 29 June 1980.

 Wentworth

 In March 2012, it was announced that Foxtel would produce a contemporary "re-imagining" of Prisoner, titled Wentworth, set in modern-day Australia.
 Wentworth recounts the rise of Bea Smith (Danielle Cormack) from her arrival at Wentworth as a remand prisoner to "top dog".
 The series is filmed at a new, purpose-built prison set in the Melbourne suburb of Clayton.

 Wentworth features contemporary versions of vintage characters along with new characters.
 Other characters and cast members include crime matriarch Jacs Holt (Kris McQuade), Liz Birdsworth (Celia Ireland), Doreen Anderson (Shareena Clanton), Franky Doyle (Nicole da Silva), Sue "Boomer" Jenkins (Katrina Milosevic), social worker Erica Davidson (Leeanna Walsman), officer Will Jackson (Robbie Magasiva), officer Matthew Fletcher (Aaron Jeffery), deputy governor Vera Bennett (Kate Atkinson), and governor Meg Jackson (Catherine McClements), and later included Linda Miles (Jacquie Brennan), Joan Ferguson (Pamela Rabe), Sean Brody (Rick Donald), Greg Miller (David de Lautour), Marie Winter (Susie Porter) and Rita Connors (Leah Purcell).

 None of the original Prisoner cast were initially scheduled to appear in the first series, but on 29 November 2012 it was confirmed that Anne Charleston (who appeared in the original series) would make a guest appearance.
 Wentworth premiered in Australia on Foxtel's SoHo channel on 1 May 2013.
 Wentworth ended in 2021 after nine seasons.
 It did not surpass Prisoner in terms of number of episodes (Wentworth produced only ten to twelve episodes per year culminating in 100 episodes over the course of its run, compared to 692 episodes for Prisoner), but surpassed it in the number of years on air.
 Thirteen actors who appeared in Prisoner also appeared in Wentworth in a guest capacity.
 These included Sigrid Thornton, who was in the original series as Ros Coulson, joining the Wentworth cast to play Sonia Stevens.
 In an ironic twist, Tina Bursill, who originally played Sonia Stevens in Prisoner, was cast in the final series of Wentworth as Eve Wilder.